Hydrogen projects

 The use of PEM technology for water electrolysis has a number of advantages, which include the ability to achieve high current density and efficiency, and in addition, the use of deionized water produces hydrogen with a high level of purity.
 Their disadvantages, however, are the high cost of their constituent materials and the need to use high-purity water, which is also expensive to obtain.

-Ammonia production process
+Ammonia production

 Green ammonia is produced with hydrogen separated from water by renewable electricity, or more precisely, when hydrogen ions reach the cathode, they displace the lithium atoms in each lithium nitride molecule, forming NH3.